meshery/meshery/docs/pages/concepts/logical/workspaces.md

 You may create Workspaces to organize project-based work or to create domains of responsibility for your teams or segregate Designs and Environments and track team activity.

-## Summary

-Workspaces facilitate collaboration between you and your teams, allow you to control access to resources, and track activity and report on related events.

 ## Key Features
 - **Resource Sharing** Workspaces allow for seamless resource sharing among team members, fostering collaboration.
 - **Logical Grouping** Within Workspaces, you can group related components such as environments and infrastructure designs.